Writing and Literature

 Instructor: Mimi Wong

-“Dystopia in the Margins” will explore dystopian fiction from the perspective of minority writers, specifically those belonging to the Asian diaspora.
+“Dystopia in the Margins” explores dystopian fiction from the perspective of minority writers, specifically those belonging to the Asian diaspora.
 Over the course of three weeks, we will read and discuss three contemporary novels: Severance by Ling Ma, Never Let Me Go by Kazuo Ishiguro, and On Such a Full Sea by Chang-rae Lee.
+Short, supplemental texts of cultural and literary criticism will also be assigned.
 The course is designed to cultivate critical reading and writing skills, while engaging with topics such as identity, race, class, globalization, and the impact of capitalism.

 Screenwriting: The Art of Storytelling Through Film